 No changes at this time.
-Data will continue to be collected and monitored.

-Fermanian School of Business (TUG) PLO #2 Assessment 2022-2023
+Fermanian School of Business (TUG) PLO #2 Assessment 2023-2024

 PLO #2: Critically analyze and apply business knowledge to solve complex business situations.

 The CAPSIM Inbox GM Simulation provides comparative data on how each student performs against all other students taking the simulation at the same time nationally.
 The following result is used: